UK seeks unity at G7 meeting over Russia's 'malign behavior'

 The U.K. chose a setting steeped in British history and culture for the G-7 event.
 Liverpool’s docklands, once a symbol of Britain’s global reach and economic might, came to represent the country’s post-industrial decline.

-Now, the area on the River Mersey is an example of 21st century urban renewal as a leisure and cultural district, complete with a museum dedicated to the city’s most famous sons, The Beatles.
+Now, the area along the River Mersey is an example of 21st century urban renewal as a leisure and cultural district, complete with a museum dedicated to the city’s most famous sons, The Beatles, where the leaders will have dinner on Saturday.

-This version has been corrected to show that Truss and Blinken met late Friday, not Saturday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected to show that Truss and Blinken met late Friday, not Saturday.